 - Nerves in the knee area may be injured

-- Other bone may be fracture during the surgery
+- Other bone may be fractured during the surgery

 - The replaced parts may become loose or break

-- Piece of fat in bone marrow may become loose and enter the bloodstream and get into the lungs can create serious breathing problem
+- The piece of fat in bone marrow may become loose and enter the bloodstream and get into the lungs can create serious breathing problem